Svetlless/SQL/README.md

 # SQL
-Examples of the SQL queries I created (PostgreSQL; Clickhouse) The queries are organized based on the dataset:
+Examples of the SQL queries I created (PostgreSQL; Clickhouse).
+The queries are organized based on the dataset:

     templates_selected: window functions, CTE, conditional expressions, aggregate functions (PostgreSQL)